Wednesday, September 17, 2025

 The story...

 I was asked to help mentor a young man within a mentoring group of eight guys and eight adults.
-We performed fun games where there was a win-lose component.
+We performed fun games where there were a win-lose components.
 The leader asked that each boy rate their performance on three dimensions.
 The first was how they did internally - "was I positive and truly engaged on the inside?"
 The second was how they did externally - "did I work well with the others during the game?"
 And third - "what was the actual score?"
 I was surprised how each of the students contemplated as they assessed each dimension of their performance - they all seemed to truly get it.

 Many of my disappointments have come from expecting too much.
 And, many of my life victories have occurred, in part, by planning for the best.
 How do I reconcile this tension between the two?
-It's like a tug-of-war with each side pulling - a lot of tension.
+It's like a tug-of-war with each side pulling - much tension.
 Expect little or plan for the best and don't willingly accept failure?
 Might we drop the rope and allow both to co-mingle and exist together.
 Is life a win-lose battle in three dimensions: Internally, Externally, and the actual score?

 Hope College: 119th annual Pull